 (4) Estimates of TUc concentration in the TMDL Receiving Water Body, calculated using standard mass balance methods, for comparison to TUc Load Allocation of 1.0 TU.
-Scenario 1 assumes a concentration of 0 TUc in the upstream TMDL Receiving Water Body.
+Scenario 1 assumes a chronic toxic unit concentration of 0 TUc in the upstream TMDL Receiving Water Body.
 The resulting RW TU concentration is thus based on dilution of Compliance site load only.
-Scenario 2 assumes TUc load in the upstream TMDL Receiving Water Body is based on the represented additional load extrapolated from the compliance site.
-This scenario represents the most realistic RW TU concentration estimate.
-Scenario 3 assumes (very conservatively) a concentration of 0.9 TUc in the upstream TMDL Receiving Water Body.
-This scenario represents a "worst-case" RW TU concentration estimate.
+Scenario 2 assumes a chronic toxic unit load in the upstream TMDL Receiving Water Body is based on the represented additional load extrapolated from the compliance site.
+This scenario represents the most realistic RW chronic toxic unit concentration estimate.
+Scenario 3 assumes (very conservatively) a chronic toxic unit concentration of 0.9 TUc in the upstream TMDL Receiving Water Body.
+This scenario represents a "worst-case" RW chronic toxic unit concentration estimate.